Cajac/picoCTF-Writeups/picoCTF_2021/General_Skills/Magikarp_Ground_Mission.md

 ### Getting the first part of the flag

-Lets accumulate all the flag parts in a new file `/tmp/full_flag.txt`
+Let's accumulate all the flag parts in a new file `/tmp/full_flag.txt`
 ```bash
 ctf-player@pico-chall$ cat 1of3.flag.txt > /tmp/full_flag.txt
 ```